Data Lake vs Data warehouse: 6 key differences you need to know

 A data lake is a centralized repository that stores vast amounts of raw data in its native form.
 It allows organizations to store diverse data types, such as structured, semi-structured, and unstructured data, without predefining its structure or schema.

-Data lakes leverage distributed processing and storage technologies, enabling advanced analytics, machine learning, and business intelligence on massive datasets.
+Data lakes architecture leverage distributed processing and storage technologies, enabling advanced analytics, machine learning, and business intelligence on massive datasets.
 Examples of data lake technologies include Apache Hadoop, Amazon S3, Google Cloud Storage, and Microsoft Azure Data Lake Storage.

 Data lakes are vital to modern data-driven organizations, providing a flexible solution for data storage, integration, and analysis.
 However, ensuring data governance, quality, and access controls remains essential to maximize their benefits.